katcipis/sophia/essays/learning-go.md

 # The Go learning experience

-We started to work at Neoway with Golang for a year and a half right now, and on this post I will try to pass on some of the experience of learning Go.
+We started to work at Neoway with Golang for a year and a half right now, and on this essay I will try to pass on some of the experience of learning Go.

-To make things easier I will use a very clear example, one problem, and some context on what was happening.

 By no means this is a representation of the experience of everyone at Neoway, there is a lot of teams working with Go.
 This is a very narrow and personal view on how was to me the process of learning and developing Go code.

+This will include three main points:

+* Why Go ?
+* Good stuff
+* Bad stuff

+But first, some context.

 ## Context: The Datapirates Team

 Our team is responsible for capturing data on the web.
-So we basically develop scrapers and all services required for the scrapers to work properly (like captcha breaking, proxy providing, etc).
+So we basically develop scrapers and all services required for the scrapers to work properly.

-On this essay I will focus only on the scrapers, not the rest of the services we maintain, neither the rest of the data pipeline that we have at Neoway.
+On this essay I will focus only on the services providing support for the scrapers.

-## Context: The scrapers
+It was 2015, the second quarter, and we where with a very difficult problem to solve.
+We had something like 200 scrapers already developed on a engine that was really hard to maintain.
+What would be very hard to maintain ?
+Well:

+* lots of bugs
+* no ones understands the code
+* no tests
+* no clear thought about design on the code
+* strong coupling with the database
+* sadly even the DSL where the scrapers are written is coupled on the database

+We basically had what is described on [this talk by Robert Martin](https://vimeo.com/43612849), but not the good side, the bad side.
+There was no clear architecture and service boundaries, everything was floating around the database.
+Besides the obvious disadvantage of being very hard to understand (concepts like scheduling and storage where all mixed up there) we got hit by a even harder problem, the database was not scaling well anymore, this was the trigger to start a new architecture that would have clear boundaries/services and would have to scale just as the needs of the clients was scaling.

+This little history is the reason why I work at Neoway, I got hired there exactly to help with this work.
+So we had a lot of cool choices to make, how the new scrappers where going to be developed and how the services around them would be developed.

 To scrap data from the web we decided to use [Scrapy](http://scrapy.org/), which uses Twisted to handle the heavy I/O based workload without requiring a ridiculously amount of threads to enable high concurrency.
 I wont get in much detail on these guys right now, but if you are interested they are fairly well documented.

+The services that supports the bots are:

+* Proxy providing
+* Captcha breaking
+* Storage for the scrapers (where raw data is saved so we can trace parsed data to original raw data)
+* An adapter between the new architecture and the current one

+For all services around the scrapers we decided to use Go, and that the history that I'm going to tell here.

 ## Why Go ?